 Every box focuses on a particular season, major event (think cherry blossom season) or theme, and is brimming with all kinds of unique treats from savory to sweet.

-Snack boxes typically include samples of the hottest Japanese treats plus several other fun snacks … like giant “party pack” bags with lots of mini candies to share, and DIY kits that encourage you to play with your snacks!
+Snack boxes typically include samples of the hottest Japanese treats plus several other fun snacks … like giant “party pack” bags with lots of mini candies to share, and DIY kits that encourage you to play with your snacks.

 If you decide to order a subscription, you absolutely won’t miss this bright orange box.
 I was certainly excited to see it sitting on my doorstep.

-Tasty Snacks, Sweet Treats and Japanese Candy
+What’s Inside: Snacks, Sweet Treats and Japanese Candy

-The box I received was packed to the brim with amazing treats that I was excited to try just from looking at the unique, colorful packaging.
+The first box I received was packed to the brim with amazing treats that I was excited to try just from looking at the unique, colorful packaging.

 One of the first things I noticed was the brand-name snacks.
 In my box, I received several recognizable treats including Kit Kats, Fanta, Frito-Lay and Pocky.